Social Security Death Index: Criticisms

-A recent government audit revealed that the Social Security Administration had incorrectly listed 23,000 people as dead in a two-year period.
-These people have sometimes faced difficulties in convincing government agencies that they are actually alive; a 2008 story in the Nashville area focused on a woman who was incorrectly flagged as dead in the Social Security computers in 2000 and has had difficulties, such as having health insurance canceled and electronically filed tax returns rejected.
-This story also noted that people in this situation can be highly vulnerable to identity theft because of the release of their Social Security numbers.
+A government audit revealed that the Social Security Administration had incorrectly listed 23,000 people as dead in a two-year period.
+These people sometimes faced difficulties in convincing government agencies that they were actually alive; a 2008 story in the Nashville area focused on a woman who was incorrectly flagged as dead in the Social Security computers in 2000 and had difficulties, such as having health insurance canceled and electronically filed tax returns rejected.
+This story also noted that such people could be highly vulnerable to identity theft because of the release of their Social Security numbers.

 In November 2011, due to privacy and identity theft concerns, the Social Security Administration redacted and no longer included death data derived from State sources.
 This resulted in an approximately 33% drop in reported deaths.

 On December 18, 2011, Ancestry.com, changed access to the SSDI by moving the SSDI search behind a paywall, and stopped displaying the Social Security information of people who had died within the past 10 years.
 Some of their originally free information is now available via paid subscription only.
 However, other sites still provide free access.

 In March 2012, the entire Death Master File, edition of November 30, 2011, was made available for download.
-A more recent version was made available May 31, 2013.
-Updates are also available by a subscription service.
-However, prices for both the full file and the updates are in the business-only range, not what most hobbyists (such as amateur genealogists) would be willing to pay.
+An updated version was made available May 31, 2013.
+Updates have also been available by a subscription service.

 A review by the Government Accountability Office in 2013 found that the Social Security Administration and other federal benefit-paying agencies that use data from the Death Master File are potentially vulnerable to making improper payments due to errors or processes that could lead to errors.